 - United States: 15.7 months — US cost of living varies enormously by state, but the national median earner generates meaningful surplus.

-- Belgium: 8.5 months— the median Belgian worker’s net pay covers less than nine months of Belgian living costs.
+- Belgium: 8.5 months— the median Belgian worker’s net pay covers well under a year of Belgian living costs.
 This explains why Belgium has one of Europe’s higher rates of dual-income households.

-- Vietnam: 2.7 months— the lowest in the dataset.
-The median Vietnamese salary of $2,391/year in a country where even modest living costs run $800–$1,200/month illustrates the gap between expat and local economic realities.
+- Vietnam: 2.7 months — the lowest in the dataset.
+The median Vietnamese salary of $2,391/year in a country where even modest living costs run several hundred dollars a month illustrates the gap between expat and local economic realities.

 What This Means for Relocation Decisions